Turtlely/history/Yawp chapter 19.md

 - They immediately capitalize on the sinking of the Maine, calling for war with Spain.
 - This war is called "A Splendid Little War" by Secratary of state John Hay

-America feels an empowerment or duty to "liberate" the world from its struggles
+==America feels an empowerment or duty to "liberate" the world from its struggles==
 - Albert J. Beridge said that America had a mission to perform

 U.S. helped the Philippines fight for independence against the Spanish